20 Top Dental Tips for 2019

 19. Be Careful in Regards to Whitening Your Teeth

 Clean, white teeth are often a sign of healthier teeth.
 Teeth whitening is an effective cosmetic treatment that can give you the results you are looking for.
 It is important to visit your dentist for this however.
-Buying unbranded products off the internet can cause major damage to your teeth due to uncontrolled levels of hydrogen peroxide.
-For the best and healthiest tooth whitening results, make sure you visit your dentist.
+Buying unbranded products off the internet can cause major damage to your teeth due to uncontrolled levels of hydrogen peroxide in these products.
+For the best and healthiest tooth whitening results, make sure you visit your dentist where they can provide you with licenced treatment which can offer incredible results.

 20. Limit Your Alcohol Intake

-Alcohol is a substance that in excess, can cause negative effects on both the human body and it’s smile.
-Many heavy drinkers will experience high levels of tooth decay and an increase chances of gum disease.
+Alcohol is a substance that in excess, can cause negative effects on the human body, its mental state and if consumed regularly, its smile.
+Many heavy drinkers will experience high levels of tooth decay and an increased chance of gum disease.
 Reducing your alcohol intake to below the recommended intake each week will help improve both your dental and overall health.
+For more information about the effects of alcohol to the body and how you can quit drinking, visit the NHS website.

 Would you like to know more?